PriyankaaNigam/AI-Data-Unlocked/README.md

   Queried 10M+ consumer complaints from the CFPB database using SQL and visualized the results in Tableau, uncovering products and companies with the highest complaint volumes, response rates, and complaint trends over time.
 ---
 - Loan Risk Analysis with Power BI
+  Engineered an end-to-end Power BI solution that transforms raw data into actionable insights, revealing a clear "low-risk" borrower profile to guide marketing and risk assessment teams.

 ## Upcoming Projects
 - Streamlit App
 - RFM Analysis